unicode-org/icu4x/docs/design/why_rust.md

 ## Good for memory safety

 Many of ICU4X's early clients, including Fuchsia and Mozilla, require memory-safe languages for all new code.
+Memory safety also makes code reviews easier because we rely on the compiler rather than a human reviewer to catch memory issues.

 Other options for memory safety: Java, JavaScript, Python, Clojure.